swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 and the dataset are in place, the new virtual environment is set up, and you are ready to run the experiment using scripts for the first time.

-You can now follow these steps to reproduce the experiment.
+You can now follow these steps to reproduce the experiment:

 ```sh title="Execute the following command(s) in a terminal"
 # Prepare the dataset